 I also try to never eat my trigger food outside my eating window.
 If I happen to be hungry outside my eating window I make sure I eat something healthy.

 At the end of the day, you are responsible for how you handle your cravings and no magic pill will keep you from eating that chocolate chunk cookie, but using these simple tricks can help you stop the binge when you feel the urge.

-My friend, Glenn Livingston, wrote this book about bingeing that really helped me.
 If you need to lose weight try this superfood nutritional cleansing program I’ve been using for over 5 years.
 It’s a great way to jump start your system and help you stop binge eating.